My, How You’ve GrownPairing:

 “So here’s the thing, Ben.
 My oven is kind of broken and I can’t get it to turn on.”

+The corners of his mouth turned down a little as he thought.
 “Oh, well is the pilot light out?”

 “Umm, maybe?
 I don’t know.
 I basically use it for storage.”